 Let Our Skilled Attorneys Handle Your NYS Workers' Comp Claim

 Hurt on the job and need aggressive and knowledgeable legal representation?
 Have questions about confusing terms you've encountered?
 We can help.
-At O'Connor Law PLLC, our seasoned workers' comp attorneys fight for injured employees to receive the benefits they deserve.
+At O'Connor Law PLLC, our seasoned workers' comp attorneys in New York fight for injured employees to receive the benefits they deserve.
 To find out how we can help you with your claim, contact us today to schedule an appointment for a free initial consultation with a member of our team.